Morris Dees: Civil rights legal practice

-In his 1991 autobiography Dees wrote that in 1962, as a young lawyer, he had represented Ku Klux Klan member Claude Henley, who faced Federal charges for attacking Freedom Riders in an incident documented by a Life magazine photographer.
-When Dees learned that another lawyer had asked for $15,000 to represent Henley, Dees offered to do the job for $5,000, which was roughly the median household salary in America at the time.
+In his 1991 autobiography Dees wrote that in 1962, as a young lawyer, he had represented Ku Klux Klan member Claude Henley, who faced federal charges for attacking Freedom Riders in an incident documented by a Life magazine photographer.
+When Dees learned that another lawyer had asked for $15,000 to represent Henley, Dees offered to do the job for $5,000, which was roughly the median household annual salary in America at the time.
 Dees's defense helped Henley gain an acquittal.
-But Dees said he later had an "epiphany" and regretted defending Henley.
+Dees later said he had an "epiphany" and regretted defending Henley.

 In 1969, Dees sued the Young Men's Christian Association (YMCA) in Montgomery, Alabama, at the request of African-American civil rights activist Mary Louise Smith.
 She said that her son Vincent and nephew Edward had been refused admission to attend a YMCA summer camp.
 The YMCA was a private organization and therefore not bound by the provisions of the Civil Rights Act of 1964, which prohibited racial discrimination in public facilities.

 But Dees discovered that, in order to avoid desegregating its recreational facilities, the city of Montgomery had signed a secret agreement with the YMCA to operate them as private facilities and on the city's behalf.
-He introduced evidence of this agreement in court and challenged the constitutionality of the YMCA position.
-The trial court ruled that the YMCA effectively had a "municipal charter" by this agreement with the city, and was therefore bound by the Fourteenth Amendment to the United States Constitution (and Civil Rights Act) to desegregate its facilities.
+He introduced evidence of this agreement in court and challenged the constitutionality of the YMCA's position.
+The trial court ruled that the YMCA effectively had a "municipal charter" by this agreement with the city, and was therefore bound by the Fourteenth Amendment (and the Civil Rights Act) to desegregate its facilities.
 The United States Court of Appeals for the Fifth Circuit partly affirmed the trial judge's finding, reversing his order that the YMCA use affirmative action to racially integrate its board of directors.
 According to historian Timothy Minchin, Dees was "emboldened by this victory" when he founded the SPLC in 1971.

 Civil lawsuit strategy

 Dees was one of the principal architects of a strategy that used civil lawsuits to secure a court judgment for monetary damages against an organization for a wrongful act.
 The courts could potentially seize organization assets in order to gain payment of the judgment.
 Dees said that the aim was to gain large judgements which would "clean their clock".

-In 1981, the SPLC and Dees sued the United Klans of America (UKA) and won a $7 million judgment for Beulah Mae Donald, the mother of Michael Donald, an African American who had been lynched by UKA members in Alabama.
+In 1987, the SPLC and Dees sued the United Klans of America (UKA) along with Michael Figures as co-counsel and won a $7 million judgment for Beulah Mae Donald, the mother of Michael Donald, an African American who had been lynched by UKA members in Alabama.
 The judgment bankrupted UKA and its national headquarters building was sold for $51,875.

 A decade later, in 1991, Dees obtained a judgment of $12 million against Tom and John Metzger and the White Aryan Resistance.
 He also helped secure a $6.5 million judgment in 2001 against the Aryan Nations.
 Dees's most famous cases have involved landmark damage awards that have driven several prominent neo-Nazi groups into bankruptcy, effectively causing them to disband.